Wanaka is a resort town on New Zealand’s South Island, set on Wanaka Lake and framed by snowcapped mountains.

-Wanaka is super safe.
-It’s doubtful anything bad is going to happen to you.
-Make copies of your important documents, like your passport.
-Forward your itinerary along to loved ones so they’ll know where you are.
+Wanaka is super safe — even for solo female travelers.
+Theft and petty crime are very rare, however, you’ll still want to take the standard precautions.
+Make copies of your important documents, like your passport, and forward your itinerary along to loved ones so they’ll know where you are.

 Always trust your gut instinct though.
 If you don’t do it at home, don’t do it when you’re in Wanaka.
 Follow that rule and you’ll be fine.

 The most important piece of advice I can offer is to purchase good travel insurance.
 Travel insurance will protect you against illness, injury, theft, and cancellations.
 It’s comprehensive protection in case anything goes wrong.
 I never go on a trip without it as I’ve had to use it many times in the past.
 You can use the widget below to find the policy right for you: